For photographers who aren’t made of money, I think we’re always looking for the same thing in our lenses:

 The autofocus performance of the Canon 50mm f1.8 STM is a big improvement over its predecessor.

 The older version did very poorly in low light and would hunt back and forth, not able to acquire focus.

 A big aspect of autofocus speed is accuracy:

 Speed suffers if the lens hunts endlessly for where you want it to focus, right?

-It’s not warp speed fast but it’s plenty fast for photographers who shoot moving subjects; for wedding photography, sports photography or just photographing your family/friends/kids, you can rely on this Canon EF 50mm to keep up with it.
+It’s not warp speed fast but it’s plenty fast for photographers who shoot moving subjects; for wedding photography, sports photography or just photographing your family/friends/kids, you can rely on this lens to keep up with it.

 It’s also a nice upgrade that the lens has an internally-focusing and silent autofocus motor.
-The old lens sounded like a robot from an 80s movie.
+The old lens sounded a bit like a robot from an 80s movie.